 Meanwhile break the chocolate into small pieces, put in a heatproof bowl and set over a pan of just simmering water, making sure the bowl does not touch the water.
 Stir the chocolate until melted and smooth, then remove from the heat and leave until it has become cold.

-Drizzle the melted chocolate over the meringues and then refrigerate for about 15 minutes to allow the chocolate to set.
+Drizzle the melted chocolate over the meringues.
+Leave in a cool place for the chocolate to set.

 2 tbsp olive oil

 1 tbsp fresh rosemary, chopped

 8 lamb cutlets